Southern Conference: Future associate members

-Former members
+Former full members

 Most former members are currently members of either the Southeastern Conference or the Atlantic Coast Conference.
 Two of the former full members, Appalachian State and Davidson, maintain SoCon associate membership in wrestling.
 A third former full member, Georgia Southern, became an associate member in rifle when the SoCon added the sport for the 2016–17 school year.

 Former associate members

 In the table below, the "Joined" and "Left" columns denotes the calendar year in which each school joined and left the SoCon.
 For fall sports, the year of departure differs from the final year of competition.
 For spring sports, the year of arrival differs from the first season of competition.